 All medicines have risks and benefits.
-Your doctor has weighed the risks of you or your child taking Solone against the benefits he or she expect it will have.
+Your doctor has weighed the risks of you or your child taking SOLONE against the benefits he or she expects it will have.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.

-The name of your medicine is Solone and is available in tablets of two different strengths of 5mg and 25mg tablets.
+The name of your medicine is SOLONE and is available in 5 mg and 25 mg tablet strengths.

 The active ingredient is called prednisolone.

 Prednisolone belongs to a group of medicines called corticosteroids.

 Corticosteroids are used to help reduce inflammation in your body or suppress your immune system, when a disease may be due to an auto-immune reaction (where your body fights against itself).